Cghlewis/data-mgmt-ed-research-book/_book/09-data-collection.md

 ### Agreements

 There are several types of agreements that may be required for your research study for both ethical and legal reasons.
-Here we will discuss the most common type of agreements, informed consent and assent, as well as other agreements used when working with external partners including data sharing agreements, memorandum of understanding documents, and confidentiality agreements.
+Here we will discuss the most common type of agreements, informed consent and assent, as well as other agreements used when working with external partners including memorandum of understanding documents, data use agreements, and non-disclosure agreements.

 #### Consents {#consent}